 Please enter the information requested below and click “Calculate” for an institutional aid estimate tailored to your personal qualifications.

-Estimated net price does not factor in competitive, non-automatic scholarships and awards.
+Estimated net price does not factor in competitive, non-automatic scholarships, and awards.
 Visit the Competitive Scholarships page for information about competitive Truman awards.
-Students should apply for admission to Truman by December 1 for fullest competitive scholarship consideration.
+Students should apply for admission to Truman by December 1 for their most complete competitive scholarship consideration.
 For fall enrollees, most scholarship recipients are notified via mail of their additional awards by late January.

 There are many grant, loan, and work-study opportunities.
 Eligibility for federal and state financial aid is determined by the Free Application for Federal Student Aid (FAFSA).
-Complete the FAFSA online at www.fafsa.gov as soon as possible after October 1 of the year prior to enrollment (eg: October 1, 2018 for enrollment during the 2019/2020 academic year).
+Complete the FAFSA online at studentaid.gov.
+The estimated open date for the 2024-2025 FAFSA is December 2023 (The FAFSA open date will be October 1 for the 2025-2026 FAFSA).
 You could be eligible for up to $5,500 in Federal Direct Student Loan assistance.
 Parent PLUS loans are also available and require the FAFSA be submitted.
 Be sure to include the Truman’s FAFSA code 002495.
-Some state programs require an April 1 deadline for FAFSA submission.
+Some state programs require an February 1 deadline for FAFSA submission.
 See financialaid.truman.edu for more information on financial assistance.
 State and federal aid is dependent on available funding and subject to change by the state and federal governments without notice.

 Federal Loan Programs:

-The U.S. Department of Education has two federal student loan programs:
+The U.S. Department of Education has federal student loan programs:

 - Direct Subsidized Loans are loans made to eligible undergraduate students who demonstrate financial need to help cover the costs of higher education at a college or career school.